cierrakoen/Learning-C/README.md

 6) findStr.c : Lets a user enter as many words as they want until a 4 letter word is chosen.
 After that the shortest and longest words are printed.
 7) myStringCopy.c : My own execution of the strcpy() which copies a string char for char until a white space is provided.
 8) splitTime.c : The program lets a user enter the number of seconds of their choice and converts it to hours, minutes, and seconds.
+9)swapAlpha.c : This program takes two users strings and switches the first strings numbers with the second strings letters.